zkamvar/SGE_Array/README.md

 I'd like to have the thing read a config file called `.SLURM_Array` in `$HOME` so that the defaults for the options (`--path`, `--queue`, `--memory` etc.) can be adjusted to minimize typing in day-to-day usage.

-I still have to add an "email when complete option".